Meadowlarke/Bibliography/Bibliography.md

 > **A Review of Kerman, 1985.
 Bent argues that Kerman has too narrow a definition musicology, that criticism and aesthetic appreciation are already a part of musicological research, and that what we really need is just good, patient, critical scholarship.**

-> p.
 86: Discussion of positivism.

-> p.
 86-87: "Good" and "bad" scholarship.

-> p.
 87: The roll of criticism in "positivist" musicology

-> p.
 88: A little bit about early music and how much we have to learn from it because of how foreign it is.

-> p.
 88: Direct response to Kerman on aesthetic expirience, canon, and Kerman's idea that students go into musicology because of the aestheicc expirience of music.

 ### Berger, Anna Maria Busse, editor. _The Search for Medieval Music in Africa and Germany 1891--1961_.
 Chicago and London: The University of Chicago Press, 2020.